webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-implementation/index.md

 You can find a full tagging guide in the Optimize UI, found in the top nav.
 ![Navigate to Tagging Guide](/assets/nav-taggingguide.png)

-The details convered in the UI include guidance on placement, Content Security Policies and Tag Management containers.
+The details covered in the UI include guidance on placement, Content Security Policies and Tag Management containers.

 There is also a downloadable PDF version, which you can easily hand over to your dev team.